kedro-org/kedro/docs/source/tutorial/set_up_data.md

 ### Test that Kedro can load the `csv` data

-Open a `kedro ipython` session in your terminal from the root of the `kedro-tutorial` project directory:
+Open a `kedro ipython` session in your terminal from the project root directory:

 ```bash
 kedro ipython